 This means that John will be receiving $210 per month in profit from this rental property!

 That's what we call positive cash flow or “mailbox money”.

 The most straightforward way to increase your cash flow is to increase the rent you charge tenants.

 This can be done by a few different methods:

 - Acquiring an under-performing, mismanaged property that is charging a lower rent than the market average, and bumping up the rent to market rates.

-- Renovating a property by adding new amenities like granite countertops and a new roof to bump up rents.
+- Renovating a property by adding new amenities, like granite countertops and a new roof.
+Then you can bump up rents.

-- Acquiring a property in a rapidly appreciating neighborhood allowing you to bump up rents as the area gets better.
+- Acquiring a property in a rapidly appreciating neighborhood.
+This will allow you to increase the rent prices as the area gets better.